randy-chen/uocis322/src/README.txt

 $ cd $HOME/wsgi
 $ apachectl start

-Open a browser on your machine and go the url http://localhost:8080 to begin interacting with the application.
+Open a browser on your machine and go to the url http://localhost:8080 to begin interacting with the application.